cms-hh-pd/alp_analysis/README.md

 #alp_analysis

-## FUNDAMENTAL IDEA
+Repo to create skimmed ntuples from the output of ALPHA framework.
-...
+Main features: trigger, kinematics, btagging selection; weights computation/handling; plot creation; higher level variables creation.

 ## CODE STRUCTURE
-...alp_analysis inherits classes from ALPHA framework.
+alp_analysis inherits classes from ALPHA framework.
-The latter has to be installed before.
+The latter has to be installed before, together with a CMSSW release.
-Everything inside a CMSSW environment. ...
+Execution from python scripts which call operators defined in interface folder.

 ## TO DEBUG:
 Look at issue on GitHub and use this chat for discuss about the code: